 Yes, every hosta plant will grow flowers if they have the correct growing conditions and enough nutrients.
-Some people see hosta flowers as a fancy way to add height with a little color to the shaded areas of their yard while other people see them as a distraction from the lush foliage’s coloring and look.
+Some people see hosta flowers as a fancy way to add height with a little color to the shaded areas of their yard, while other people see them as a distraction from the lush foliage’s coloring and looks.

 There are some hosta cultivars and species that are re-bloomers.
 This means that they can bloom more than one time during a growing season.
-This is particularly true if you make a point to go out and cut the first flush of scrapes off right to the ground level after they flower for the first time.
-They won’t bloom again on the same scrape, so the plant will have to grow a new one.
+This is particularly true if you go out and cut the first flush of scapes off right to the ground level after they flower for the first time.
+They won’t bloom again on the same scape, so the plant will have to grow a new one.

 Are There More Colors of Hosta Flowers than Lavender?

-I like looking at the softer lavender color that seems to dominate most hosta plant coloring, but there are other colors available.
-White and purple are the other two extremely popular flowers, and some hosta enthusiasts will even breed the purple flowered hostas to get darker coloring.
+I enjoy looking at the softer lavender color that seems to dominate most hosta plant coloring, but there are other colors available.
+White and purple are the other two extremely popular flowers.
+Then there are some hosta enthusiasts will even breed the purple flowered hostas to get darker coloring.